 Alice Giles, world-class Australian harpist on a World Tour, will present a master class on Saturday, October 18 at the University of Puget Sound and a concert on October 19, 8:00 at Pacific Lutheran University.
 Alice will be performing at the opening concert in Sydney, and was one of the concerto harpists at the final concert in Tacoma.
 Exact information on both super events will be available soon.

-How Alison Austin Came to Play the Harp
+How Patricia Jaeger Came to Play the Harp